centreon/centreon-documentation/versioned_docs/version-23.10/resources/glossary.md

 - A Centreon poller monitors [resources](#resource).
 It has a [monitoring engine](#monitoring-engine).

-- A poller has no graphical interface: the resources it monitors are displayed in the interface of the central server and of the remote server it is attached to.
+- A poller has no graphical interface.
+The resources it monitors are displayed in the interface of the central server and of the remote server it is attached to.

 "Poller" is also used to refer to the monitoring engine that is present in a central server, a remote server and a poller.